hipe/tmx/tan_man/doc/issues.md

              there's a script in [sy] tagged with this ID to help with this.

+             (on a separate but related note, `created` is a bad terminal channel name. please append a noun to this channel name.)

 [#085]       #done #list-API make methods conform to [#bs-029.5] [#084]       #parent-node: [#024] of node ..
 [#083]       #doc-node kernel